alevanno/ProgettoLorenzo/README.md

 To play one must at first run **ServerImpl**, then run the desired number of **Client**.
 The Client will be able to choose:
  1. Name
- 1. Colour
+ 1. Colour (note that this parameter is case sensitive)
- 1. Type of connection (only if the parameter **mode** in settings.json is set to ask)
+ 1. Type of connection (*socket* or *rmi*, only if the parameter **mode** in settings.json is set to *ask*)

-A connection will be established and the player will be able to choose which game to join, if more then one is one available If the player is the first to join a game,  he will be able to choose:
+A connection will be established and the player will be able to choose which game to join, if more then one available.
+If the player is the first to join a game,  he will be able to choose:
  1. Number of players
- 1. Type of rules (*basic* or *advanced*)
+ 1. Type of rules (*basic* or *advanced*, only if the parameter **rules** in settings.json is set to *ask*)

+The **command line interface** will show a console and, when needed, a textual version of the board in a separate window, through the use of the Lanterna library.
+To proceed, one must close the Lanterna window and choose the action that he wants to perform; he will be asked whether he wants to increase the value of the chosen Family Member or not.

+Before finishing his turn, the player will be able to confirm or discard his actions.
+In case of confirmation, the queued actions are performed and the turn ends; in case of rejection the changes will be ignored and the player is able to start the turn over.

+If the player does not confirm its actions before the timeout, he will be kicked out of the game and the other participants will be able to continue playing; the player's subsequent turns will be automatically skipped.

+The **graphical user interface** will show a window containing the board and various information relevant to the player.
+The text area in the bottom left corner acts like the console in the CLI so, to play, the user must write his choices in the text field and press Enter or click Send.
+The rules explained earlier regarding the CLI apply here as well (except for the Lanterna library).

+If the player wants to zoom on a card present in the game board on in his own personal board, he can click on it and it will be displayed in the Information Pane.
+The same stands for the buttons above the current resources.